UNITY Announces New “Wellness Warriors Project” Team

 “Both LorenAshley and Josh bring a wealth of expertise and knowledge in Native youth advocacy, working for and on behalf of our youth across the country,” said Mary Kim Titla, Executive Director of UNITY, Inc. “We look forward to their leadership with our newest youth program at UNITY,” added Titla.

-LorenAshely Buford, Oklevueha Band of Yamassee Seminoles of Florida, will oversee the program as its Project Manager.
-LorenAshley is the current Principal Chief of her tribe and continues to be active in her state-recognized home community while working abroad.
-LorenAshley is a graduate of Arizona State University with a bachelor’s degree in American Indian studies and an emphasis in Federal Indian law and historical trauma.
+LorenAshely Buford, Yamassee descendant, will oversee the program as its Project Manager.
+LorenAshley continues to be active in her community while working abroad.
+LorenAshley studied at Arizona State University in American Indian studies with an emphasis in Federal Indian law and historical trauma.
 She has been a passionate advocate for prevention work focusing on the awareness of HIV/AIDs, prescription drug abuse, youth marijuana use, underage drinking and suicide among indigenous youth.
 Cultural awareness, traditional wellness teachings, youth empowerment and tribal community organizing are LorenAshley’s driving force.

 Joshua “Josh” Tso, Navajo, has been involved with the UNITY organization as a former National UNITY Council Co-President, youth council advisor, and as a consultant on UNITY’s Fitness 40 App development.
 A college athlete, competing in cross-country and track and field, Josh graduated from Arizona State University in Exercise Science and Wellness.
 He has a passion for helping the Native American community, as much as he has enjoys his hobbies and activities including running, hiking, golf, and basketball.